 All parties concerned shall be given adequate (generally a minimum of 7 working days) notice of the hearing, and they shall be entitled to call witnesses.
 Every notice summoning an individual to a hearing shall state the capacity (e.g. defendant, witness, etc.) in which he/she is being required to attend.
 The hearing may proceed to judgment in default of appearance by any party or witness.
 In the case of an appeal to a MSA Court, the parties concerned shall state their cases personally.
-Representation by a fellow competitor or club member is allowed, but such person may not be a practicing attorney or advocate or be entitled to be admitted as either.
+Representation by a fellow competitor in the same event or a committee member of the MSA-affiliated club/association of which the appellant is a member is allowed, but such person may not be a practicing attorney or advocate or be entitled to be admitted as either.
 Where the appellant is a practicing attorney or advocate, MSA reserves the right to appoint a practicing attorney or advocate as a member of the Court.
 Notwithstanding the foregoing legal representation is allowed in hearings conducted by the National Court of Appeal.

-Where an appellant intends exercising his/her right to legal representation, MSA is to be advised of this fact, and the identity of the representative, at least seven calendar days prior to the scheduled hearing.
+Where an appellant intends exercising his/her right to legal representation in a hearing of the National Court of Appeal, MSA is to be advised of this fact, and the identity of the representative, at least seven calendar days prior to the scheduled hearing.
 MSA shall then decide whether or not to obtain legal representation of its own and/or to allow the other parties in the hearing to obtain legal representation.
 Where an appellant fails to advise MSA of his/her intention to exercise his/her right to legal representation in terms of this regulation, the court shall be empowered to take appropriate action so as to prevent prejudice to MSA and/or the other parties involved in the hearing.
 Hearings are not public and are reserved for the parties and representatives of the promoter and organisers concerned.
 MSA may, however, invite parties deemed relevant to the proceedings, to the hearing, in the capacity of observers.